littlehorse-enterprises/lh-user-tasks-bridge/README.md

     ghcr.io/littlehorse-enterprises/lh-user-tasks-bridge/lh-user-tasks-bridge-console:latest
 ```

-When SSL is enabled, the UI will be available on:
+When SSL is enabled, the console will be available on:

 - HTTP: <http://localhost:3000>
 - HTTPS: <https://localhost:3443>